bellavg/aig-gen/DiGress/README.md

 # DiGress: Discrete Denoising diffusion models for graph generation

-Update (Nov 20th, 2023): Working with large graphs (more than 100-200 nodes)?
-Consider using SparseDiff, a sparse version of DiGress: https://github.com/qym7/SparseDiff

 Update (July 11th, 2023): the code now supports multi-gpu.
 Please update all libraries according to the instructions.
 All datasets should now download automatically